Leicestershire County Cricket Club

 Leicestershire County Cricket Club is one of eighteen first-class county clubs within the domestic cricket structure of England and Wales.
 It represents the historic county of Leicestershire.
 It has also been representative of the county of Rutland.
 The club's limited overs team is called the Leicestershire Foxes.
 Founded in 1879, the club had minor county status until 1894, when it was promoted to first-class status pending its entry into the County Championship in 1895.
 Since then, Leicestershire have played in every top-level domestic cricket competition in England.

 The club is based at Grace Road in Leicester, known as The Uptonsteel County Ground for sponsorship reasons, and has also played home games at Aylestone Road in Leicester, at Hinckley, Loughborough, Melton Mowbray, Ashby-de-la-Zouch, Coalville and most recently Kibworth inside the traditional county boundaries of Leicestershire, and at Oakham, in Rutland.

 In limited overs cricket, the kit colours are red shirt with green trousers in the One Day Cup and green shirt and green trousers in the T20 Blast.
 The shirt sponsors in the 2024 season were UptonSteel.

-Leicestershire are in the second division of the County Championship and in the north group of the T20 Blast.
-Their best performances in recent years have come in one day cricket, winning the T20 Cup three times in eight years between 2004-11, and the One Day Cup in 2023.
+Leicestershire are in the first division of the County Championship and in the north group of the T20 Blast.
+Recent best performances in one day cricket include winning the T20 Cup three times in eight years between 2004 and 2011, and the One Day Cup in 2023.
+In first class cricket, Leicestershire won the 2025 second division title in the County Championship.